Losiowaty/PlaygroundTester/README.md

 At this moment unwaited expectations don't trigger an assertion failure.

 ### Runing tests
-In order to execute your tests you need to do one final thing : Set `isTesting` flag to `true` and prepare for `PlaygroundTesterView`.
+In order to execute your tests you need to do one final thing : Wrap your view in PlaygroundTesterView and set PlaygroundTester.PlaygroundTesterConfiguration.isTesting flag to true.
 In your `App` object just do this :

 ```swift